bdamon/MuscleDTI_Toolbox/Help & Tutorials/Help file for define_muscle.md

 Grant support: NIH/NIAMS R01 AR050101, NIH/NIAMS R01 AR073831

 EXAMPLE USAGE

+Example 1:

+Given an image with matrix size 256 x 256 x 50, field of view 192 x 192 mm, and slice thickness = 6 mm, the code below will allow the user to
+  1) Define the muscle mask in slices 15-40

+%% call the function

+[mask, ~] = define_muscle(anat_image, slices, [], []);

+Example 2:

+Given an image with matrix size 256 x 256 x 50, field of view 192 x 192 mm, and slice thickness = 6 mm, the code below will allow the user to
+  1) Define the muscle mask in slices 15-40; and
+  2) Return a second mask of size 192 x 192 x 50

+%% call the function

+[mask, alt_mask] = define_muscle(anat_image, slices, alt_mask_size, []);

+Example 3:

-A) Given an image with matrix size 256 x 256 x 50, field of view 192 x 192 mm, and slice thickness = 6 mm, the code below will allow the user to
+Given an image with matrix size 256 x 256 x 50, field of view 192 x 192 mm, and slice thickness = 6 mm, the code below will allow the user to
   1) Define the muscle mask in slices 15-40;
   2) Return a mask of size 192 x 192 x 50; and
   3) Automatically visualize the result using fiber_visualizer, using slices 15, 25, 35, and 45 for anatomical reference